LightBitsLabs/los-csi/deploy/README.md

       name: test-mnt
     spec:
       accessModes: [ "ReadWriteOnce" ]
-      storageClassName: "example-sc"
+      storageClassName: "example-mt-sc"
       resources:
         requests:
           storage: 10Gi
 ```

-An example Kubernetes spec of StatefulSet to create several simple busybox-based pods that use PVs from an “example-sc” StorageClass is provided in the file [example-sts.yaml](./examples/non-mt/statefulset/example-sts.yaml) of the Supplementary Package
+An example Kubernetes spec of StatefulSet to create several simple busybox-based pods that use PVs from an “example-sc” StorageClass is provided in the file [example-sts.yaml](./examples/mt/statefulset/example-sts.yaml) of the Supplementary Package

 To create the StatefulSet, run: